Skip to Main Content

 Your dog or cat may be panting, but that doesn't necessarily mean that their breathing is labored.
 Labored breathing is specifically when your pet is struggling to breathe.
 Below, our Pine Grove vets explain what labored breathing in dogs and cats is, and what to do if your pet is having difficulties.

-What is Labored Breathing in dogs and cats?
+What is Labored Breathing in Dogs and Cats?

 In order to be able to recognize when your dog or cat is having trouble breathing, it's important to distinguish between breathing quickly (tachypnea) and actually struggling to breathe (dyspnea).